Australia aims to remove asylum seeker children from Nauru

 "I've seen some of these children myself with matchstick arms and legs because they haven't been eating - imagery that you've seen in war," he added.

 A YouGov Gallaxy national poll taken from Oct.
-17 to 22 found that 79 percent of respondents wanted the government to take up New Zealand's offer to accept 150 children and their families from Nauru.
+17 to 22 found that 79 percent of respondents wanted the government to take up New Zealand's offer to take 150 refugees.
 The poll was a survey of 1,027 Australian adults and had a 3.1 percentage point margin of error.

 The government fears that refugees could use New Zealand as a backdoor to Australia, since New Zealand citizens are free to live and work in Australia for as long as they like.